How to calm anxiety can be one of the top Google searches nowadays. Because no human has ever been unaffected by it.

 Finding and reading what I was going through at a particular moment gave me a different perspective on my anxieties.

-Now when I’m anxious I know that my reality in this particular moment can be distorted.
+Now, when I’m anxious, I know that my reality in this particular moment can be distorted.
 This knowledge gives me extra strength to cope with anxiety attacks.

-If you like me don’t like the whole idea of keeping a journal, simply use it for a temporary relief.
+If you, like me, don’t like the whole idea of keeping a journal, simply use it for a temporary relief.
 Express your worry on a piece of paper and destroy it after you are done.

 12. get some fresh air

-There is something special about the outside.
-Undoubtedly, being locked in without a possibility to get out can drive anyone crazy.
-The pressure of walls and ceilings and natural light limitations altogether can easily bring out the anxiety.
+Undoubtedly, being locked in without a possibility of getting out can drive anyone crazy.
+The pressure of walls and ceilings, and natural light limitations altogether can easily bring out anxiety.

 For many people, the first aid during an anxiety attack will be going outside to get some air.
 Taking a stroll around the block or walking a dog can sometimes be enough to feel better and calm anxiety.

-13. embrace anxiety into your life
+Embrace anxiety into your life